 This request Gen. Taylor declined granting.
-The note was first sent to Gen. Worth, the Mexicans believing that Gen. Taylor was on that side of the town.
+The note was first sent to Gen. Worth, the Mexicans believing that Gen. Taylor and the state of the terms of the state of the stat lor was on that side of the town.